 The principal of each school shall develop guidelines and rules concerning the procedure for scheduling meetings of student organizations and setting the times and facilities which are available for such meetings.
-Meeting times shall be limited to noninstructional time before or after regular classroom hours or during established activities periods.
+Meeting times shall be limited to non-instructional time before or after regular classroom hours or during established activities periods.
 These guidelines and rules shall be made available to all students.
 Student organizations may hand out flyers and post announcements and other materials only with prior approval of the principal or designee to ensure compliance with school board policies and school regulations.
-Student organizations wishing to conduct meetings under this policy must make application to the principal for permission in accordance with School Division procedures. are , or designee Donations from outside organizations to student activities shall be approved by the principal or designee.
+Student organizations wishing to conduct meetings under this policy must make application to the principal for permission in accordance with School Division procedures.

+In-person guest speakers during the school day shall be invited only by co-curricular student organizations and must present content related to the curriculum.
+In-person guest speakers shall not be permitted for non-curricular activities during the school day.
+A request for approval for all guest speakers shall be submitted to the principal or designee for review and include the purpose, content, and duration of the speech.

+School employees who monitor student activities during contract hours shall not receive payment for this monitoring from any entity except for ACPS.

+Fundraising by Student Organizations

+All fundraising by student organizations, both inside and outside of the school, requires prior principal or designee approval per School Board policies KJA, KJB, and JL.
+All monies raised or collected by student organizations or clubs shall be school activity funds, and shall be deposited promptly with the school.
+Fundraising by and for student organizations outside of the school shall comply with School Board Policies KJA, KJB, and JL and allmonies raised in this manner shall be expended only for the purpose approved by the principal or designee.
+If a student organization is dissolved, the student activity funds continue to belong to the school.

+Association with Outside Organizations

+Affiliation and working with an appropriate outside group might be a result of a student organization’s existence and interest that is monitored at the local school.
+No outside group can have decision-making power over a student organization.
+Outside organizations may lend their services as a community outreach with tutors, or support personnel with prior principal approval; however non-school persons may not direct, conduct, or regularly attend the student-initiated activities.
+Donations from outside organizations to student activities shall be approved by the principal or designee to ensure compliance with school board policies.

 Adopted: July 1, 1993